hassemer-g/keyfile/README.md

 Dependencies:<br>
 → https://github.com/Daninet/hash-wasm<br>
 <br>
-If you choose to run the JS code directly (the "script.js" file) I recommend using Node.js; the following packages are required:<br>
+If you choose to run the JS code directly (the "script.js" file) you can use Node.js; the following packages are required:<br>
 → readline-sync<br>
 → hash-wasm<br>
 You can install them all with:<br>